kudobuilder/kudo.dev/content/docs/runbooks/kafka/upgrade-kafka.md

 This runbook explains how to upgrade a running KUDO Kafka to a newer version of KUDO Kafka.

-## Preconditions
+## Pre-conditions

-- Kubernetes cluster with KUDO version >= 0.10.0 installed
+- Kubernetes cluster with KUDO version >= 0.10.1 installed
-- Have a KUDO Kafka cluster version 1.1.0 up and running in the namespace `kudo-kafka`
+- Have a KUDO Kafka cluster version 1.2.0 up and running in the namespace `kudo-kafka`
 - Have binaries of `jq` and `grep` installed in the `$PATH`

 ## Steps